Bidding and Assignments Research

 - FSI’s Transition Center offers family member employment courses and workshops.

-- The Family Liaison Office offers resources for family members looking to work overseas, including a listing of bilateral work agreements and de facto work arrangements and information on their Global Employment Initiative.
+- The Family Liaison Office (FLO) offers resources for family members looking to work overseas, including a listing of bilateral work agreements and de facto work arrangements and information on their Global Employment Initiative.

 Schooling Resources for the Education of Foreign Service Children